Skip to Content

 What a view!

 The Arrow Junction Lookout is a very popular stop on the Crown Range route, it is especially popular with photography lovers because the views here are stunning!
-Leave your car in the small car park and get out to enjoy the beautiful views.
+You can leave your car in the small car park and get out to enjoy the beautiful views.

-This stop only takes around 5-10 minutes but is totally worth it.
-From this viewpoint, you will have an awesome vantage point over the Wakatipu Basin and down to the valley where you’ll Lake hayes and The Remarkables Mountain Range.
+This stop only takes around 5 to 10 minutes, but is totally worth it.
+From this viewpoint, you will have an awesome vantage point over the Wakatipu Basin and down to the valley, where you’ll see the gorgeous Lake Hayes and the iconic Remarkables Mountain Range.

-In the winter months, be careful, as the lookout can get pretty icy and there is a steep drop near the edge onto the road.
-Also, be careful pulling over here as it’s right on a corner.
+If you’re traveling in the winter months, be careful as the lookout can get pretty icy and there is a steep drop near the edge onto the road.
+Also, be careful pulling your car over here, as the lookout is right on a corner.

 Crown Range Road near Queenstown, New Zealand

 Reaching an altitude of over 1,100 meters (3,609 feet), this high-altitude lookout point offers a fantastic opportunity to spot the native Kea parrots.
 These clever birds are said to be as smart as a 4-year-old child.
-Hold onto your belongings though as Keas have been known to steal them.
-There’s a reason they’re called “the clever clowns of the Southern Alps”.
+Just make sure to hold on to your belongings, though, as Keas are known to swipe whatever they can get their cheek beaks on!
+There’s a good reason they’re called “the clever clowns of the Southern Alps.”

 Bailey enjoys a glass of wine at the Cardrona Hotel